Australian Institute of Health and Welfare (2021) Volunteers, AIHW, Australian Government, accessed 10 February 2023.

 For the latest data and more information on volunteers in Australia, see:

 ABS (Australian Bureau of Statistics) 2014.
 Measures of Australia’s progress, 2013.
 ABS cat no. 1370.0.
 Canberra: ABS.

 ABS 2015.
 Australian national accounts: Non-profit institutions satellite account, 2012–13.
 ABS cat. no. 5256.0.
 Canberra: ABS.

 ABS 2018.
 Information paper: Collection of volunteering data in the ABS, March 2018.
 ABS cat. no. 4159.0.55.005.
 Canberra: ABS.

-AIHW (Australian Institute of Health and Welfare) 2017.
-Australia's welfare 2017.
-Cat. no. AUS 214.
+AIHW (Australian Institute of Health and Welfare) 2019.
+Australia's welfare indicators.
 Canberra: AIHW.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.

 The browser you are using to browse this website is outdated and some features may not display properly or be accessible to you.
 Please use a more recent browser for the best user experience.